Rhyanskipworth/For_Employers/SQL/README.md

 # INDEX
-## Marvel RDBS Code
+## Marvel RDBS
-This code showcases fundamental RDBS design principles, DDL, and DML by creating a "Marvel" RDBS in SQL Server using T-SQL.
+This code showcases to DBA's fundamental RDBS design principles, DDL, and DML by creating a "Marvel" RDBS in SQL Server using T-SQL.

-## Queries for Reports
+## Query Proficiency
-This code showcases query proficiency using AdventureWorksDB.
+This code showcases queries for data cleansing and manipulation using AdventureWorks2019.